Skip to main content

 Do you need SNAP assistance?
 Find out if you’re eligible.

-Nationally, about 5.3 million older adults age 60+ are enrolled in SNAP.2 Yet this number represents just 48% of those who are eligible for the program.
-While senior enrollment has increased over the past decade, too many older adults are still missing out on vital benefits that can help improve their life.
+Nationally, about 7.8 million people age 60+ are enrolled in SNAP.2 Still, too many older adults are still missing out on vital benefits that can help improve their life.
+Could you be one of them?

 Use NCOA’s BenefitsCheckUp to check your eligibility for programs that can help you pay for food, housing, utilities, prescription drugs, health care, and more.